Why I Moved to a More Plant Based Diet

 Snack wise I adore raw chocolate which I either make myself or else buy.
 Ombar and Dr. Coys are widely available and neither contain any dairy.
 I'm such a chocaholic so these are all to regular treats that effortlessly rival Cadburys any day.

-My boyfriend's company All Round Great Foods makes activated nuts (sprouted and then raw dehydrated) which are a perfect go-to snack.
-I steal or buy pots of them from him!
+My husband and my company Nutmost makes activated nuts (sprouted and then raw dehydrated) which are a perfect go-to snack.

 Kaph, Butlers, Cafe Nero, Coffee Angel and loads of other places all do incredible dairy free latte's with Soy or almond milk.